2020 Moscow Victory Day Parade: Final list

-Other foreign guests included Serbian filmmaker and actor Emir Kusturica as well as Minister of Defence of the Republic of Belarus Major General Viktor Khrenin, and Moldovan National Security Advisor Victor Gaiciuc.
+Other foreign guests included Serbian filmmaker and actor Emir Kusturica.

 Preparation

 Since November 2019, preparations for the parade had been ongoing at the unit level.
 Individual and unit practices were held in the various unit locations.
 In March 2020 the days of full parade rehearsal and practice run throughs at the training center at Alabino, Moscow Oblast formally commenced the national preparations for the diamond jubilee celebrations, with the ground and mobile columns first to take their practice rounds in front of the national and international press representatives.
 The flypast segment of the parade began its preparations in early June just weeks before the main parade itself, first in Kubinka airfield and later on joining the Alabino run-through.